 Prices start at just $125 per application.
 It's a small expense to pay for peace of mind regarding West Nile ... and the peace of no mosquitoes buzzing around your ears.
 Call 262-521-1258, request a mosquito control quote or e-mail firstname.lastname@example.org, to schedule an application for your Ozaukee County yard.

-Zika virus isn't a threat here.
+Zika virus isn't a worry here.
 Other mosquito-borne ailments are.
-The Mosquito Guy will ensure that you, and those you love, are safeguarded from all.
+The Mosquito Guy will ensure that you, and those you love, are protected from all.